 A positron emission tomography (PET) scan is an imaging test that uses a radioactive substance (called a tracer) to look for potential spread of breast cancer.
 This tracer can help identify areas of cancer that an MRI or CT scan may not show.

 How the Test is Performed

 A PET scan requires a small amount of radioactive material (tracer).
 This tracer is given through a vein (IV), usually on the inside of your elbow, or in a small vein in your hand.
-The tracer travels through your blood and collects in organs and tissues and gives off a signal that helps the radiologist see certain areas or disease more clearly.
+The tracer travels through your blood, collects in organs and tissues and gives off a signal that helps the radiologist see certain areas or disease more clearly.